Girvin: Racing career

 Going into the 2017 Kentucky Derby, Hernandez chose a different horse for the race owing to having a longer business relationship with that horse's connections, so Mike Smith was contracted to ride the colt.
 Smith's agent had contacted Sharp, stating, "I had been following [Girvin] and his consistency is very attractive...Mastery was our Derby horse and as soon as he was injured, Joe was the first person I called."
 Girvin also was noticed by the pundits because his morning exercise rider was retired jockey and two-time Kentucky Oaks winner Rosie Napravnik, who was also Sharp's wife and assistant trainer.
 Overall, because the colt has beaten mostly unknown competition at the Fair Grounds, his chances in the race were difficult to assess.
 The colt's tendency to switch leads more than he needed to was viewed as a potential concern, but he was praised for his long stride and toughness.

 In late April, Girvin's training for the Kentucky Derby was disrupted when he developed a quarter crack on his right front hoof.
 Rather than jogging on the racetrack, Sharp maintained the horse's fitness by using a hyperbaric chamber and equine swimming facilities and remained hopeful that the colt would be able to run.
 "As long as he's able to breeze and come out of it well, he'll run in the Derby."
 Girvin entered the race and on a sloppy track, finished 13th.

 He returned to the track on June 24 in the Ohio Derby, where he was second by a nose to Irap.
 Then, on July 30, he entered the Haskell Invitational at odds of 9-1.
 Sharp had stated to the press that the horse had been training very well.
-Ridden by another new jockey, Robby Albarado, Girvin trailed by nine lengths before putting in a stretch run and defeating favorite McCracken and Brian Hernandez in a photo finish, also defeating other top 3-year-olds such as Irish War Cry and Practical Joke.
+Ridden by another new jockey, Robby Albarado, Girvin trailed by nine lengths before putting in a stretch run and defeating favorite McCraken and Brian Hernandez in a photo finish, also defeating other top 3-year-olds such as Irish War Cry and Practical Joke.

 Stud career

 After retirement Girvin began his stud career at the O'Farrell family's Ocala Stud for a fee of $7,500.

-In 2023 Girvin is to be relocated to Airdrie Stud.
+In 2023, Girvin relocated to Airdrie Stud.